 - Surveillance and dashcam footage

-Photos can tell the story of an accident.
-If you or any passengers in your car have additional photos or evidence, we can add this evidence to the case to support your right to financial compensation.
+Photos can tell the story of a wreck.
+If you or any passengers in your car have additional photos or evidence, we can use this information to bolster your claim.

 Negotiating a Fair and Just Settlement

 After collecting all of the evidence described above, we can notify the liable party and their representatives that you are seeking compensation.
-If the insurance company is open to negotiations – and they often are – your attorney can schedule meeting times to sit down with them and:
+If the insurance company is open to negotiations, your attorney can schedule a time to meet and:

 - State how much you are looking to settle for and explain why that is an appropriate amount

-- Fight back against any of their attempts to reduce your payout
+- Fight back against any attempts to reduce your payout

 - Draw up the settlement agreement